M-Shahadat/PEQ/README.md

-# PEQ
+# PEQ Music Player
-A client-side, privacy-first local music player with an Parametric EQ and AutoEQ database integration.
-Persists user uploaded music using File System Access API and IndexedDB.
-Runs fully on the browser.
-Like Squig.link but as a music player and more user friendly with 3 EQ modes.
+A client-side, privacy-first local music player with Parametric EQ (PEQ) with AutoEQ database integration.
+Persists uploaded music using File System Access API and IndexedDB.
+Runs fully in the browser.

+Like Squig.link, but as a music player — more user-friendly with 3 EQ modes.

-# Features
+## Features
-- Upload folders of audio you have, EQ directly on the browser, use it like Spotify or soundcloud but with a PEQ.
+- **Upload audio folders** — EQ directly in the browser.
+Use it like Spotify or SoundCloud, but with PEQ
-- Loads metadata of uploaded music
+- **Auto-load metadata** — Displays track info for all uploaded music
-- Allows importing EQ from anywhere (e.g hangout.audio, peqdb.com)
+- **Import EQ from anywhere** — Supports hangout.audio, peqdb.com, and anywhere that gives you an EQ import
-- Use automatic equalization based on headphone frequency responses
-- Tweak EQ in real-time while listening
+- **Real-time EQ tweaking** — Adjust filters while listening **Save/load EQ profiles** — Store imported configurations
-- Save and load EQ profiles